Oklahoma Man Who Offered Safe Haven For Immigrant Family Accused Of Molesting Their 5-Year-Old Daughter

-An Oklahoma City man has been accused of the five-year-old daughter of an immigrant family, KFOR-TV reports.
+An Oklahoma City man has been accused of molesting the 5-year-old daughter of an immigrant family, KFOR-TV reports.

 Jose Alcides Benites, aged 59, was arrested after law enforcement was called to his home this past Thursday.
 Shortly after, he was booked into the Oklahoma County jail on charges of indecent and lewd acts.